gchq/stroom-clients/bash/README.md

 to regenerate the `send_to_stroom_args.sh` script.
 This script runs argbash in a docker container so you need to have docker installed, but no other dependencies.

+Alternatively, you can use the argbash online script generator and save the output file as `bash/send_to_stroom_args.sh`

 ### Releasing

 To release a new version of the script run the generation as follows: